 Right now in popular culture, we're fascinated by women who seem to have gotten away with something.
 Whether it's Elizabeth Holmes fooling investors and the media, Anna Delvey claiming to be a German heiress, or Lori Loughlin's alleged college admissions scam, we can't stop looking at these women — and more specifically, what they are wearing.

-Last Wednesday, Loughlin was photographed on her way to a court appearance in Boston.
+On Wednesday, former Vogue staffer Yvonne Bannigan, who is accused of stealing more than $50,000 while she worked as Grace Coddington's assistant, was sentenced to do three years probation.
+A noted fashion enthusiast, she wore a black-and-white-polka-dot dress for the occasion.
+Last month, Loughlin was photographed on her way to a court appearance in Boston.
 The actress, famous for her role on Full House as Aunt Becky and a slew of Hallmark Channel films, took the opportunity to sign autographs for fans outside the court house.
-She wore a light brown statement suit with a ribbed grey shirt and a pair of leather round-toe boots, topped with a pair of smart-looking eyeglasses.
+She wore a light brown statement suit with a ribbed gray shirt and a pair of leather round-toe boots, topped with a pair of smart-looking eyeglasses.

 The courtroom outfit has long been a subject of fascination.
 Historically, defendants and plaintiffs alike wear muted, pared-down pieces of clothing to appear solemn in front of the judge and jury.
 Few courtroom looks have garnered the type of media attention that Lori and Anna now enjoy, except for Naomi Campbell's Azzedine Alaïa dress and Lindsay Lohan's manicure that was a literal Eff You to the judge.
 What does it say about our culture, and these women, that the courtroom outfit has become akin to a red carpet moment?